Getting the best out of your holiday money

 Do you speak FX?
-We help you to wrap your head around an exchange rate, and make sure you’re prepped with useful bits of travel money knowledge.
+We help you wrap your head around exchange rates, and make sure you’re prepped with useful bits of travel money knowledge.

 It’s nearly time for that well-deserved trip abroad that you’ve been waiting for, so let’s run through your checklist.

 Got your nicest sunglasses ready to protect you from the sun and the world’s worst hangover?
 Check!
 Loaded up with enough suncream to cover a small village?
 Check!
 Got your travel money?
 Oh, not quite ready yet!

 A survey by consumer intelligence showed that most people prefer to go to a bureau that’s convenient rather than to shop around for currency.
 54% of those asked would accept the first deal they were offered, but there are some really simple ways to save even at your local branch.

 We’ve put together a quick and easy guide to help you make sense of foreign exchange, and show you how to get as much for your money as possible.